melvinthemok/readable/README.md

 3. Add students at `/students/new`.

-4. While adding attendance details for each Fitzroy student, please choose either 'Yes' or 'No' for 'Book Completed?' if the 'Fitzroy Book Level' selected is not 'Other activity'.
-Conversely, do not select any value for 'Book completed?' if the student did 'Other activity' during that session.

-5. If you have comments to add for a student for a particular session, do so at `/comments/new`.
+4. If you have comments to add for student(s) for a particular session, do so at `/comments/new`.